LeviCRobinson/Jesture/README.md

 ## Features/Technologies
 - Gesture recognition via backend API
+- GraphQL APIs implemented using Retrofit
 - Clean Architecture (separated by domain, data, and presentation layers)
 - Dependency Injection using Hilt
 - MVVM architecture
 - Sensor stream handling (Specifically, accelerometer readings)
+- UI Implemented using Jetpack Compose

 ---
 Feel free to reach out if you’re a recruiter or developer interested in discussing the project.
 I'm happy to walk through the architecture, design decisions, and implementation.